-- A. In the event that two or more religious or non-profit educational institutions own abutting properties at least 5 acres each in size in the Single Residence 3 District which they will use as a shared campus or facility, the Board of Aldermen may, upon petition of all the affected abutting religious or non-profit educational institutions, grant a special permit to reduce the required side and/or rear setbacks provided in this table along their common property lines to accommodate the shared use of all such properties. - B. The Board may grant a special permit only upon making a specific finding that such a grant will serve the purposes of the Zoning Ordinance including, but not limited to those purposes set out in Sec.
-30-2 and the preservation of usable open space through appropriate and sufficient increases in compensating front or side yard setbacks and that the lesser setback along the common property lines granted by special permit is in the public interest. - C. The increase in the compensating front or side yard setbacks shall be at least equal to the reduction of the side or rear yard along the common property lines provided, however, that the Board of Aldermen may give permission for a further reduction of minimum side or rear setbacks along the common property lines if it finds that such reductions are consistent with the purposes of the Zoning Ordinance and will enable the preservation of certain natural features, including topography, trees, wooded areas, rock outcrops, native plants, walls, fencing and areas of aesthetic or ecological interest. - D. The increased setbacks shall be set aside as permanent open space and shall be restricted by either recorded deed or conservation restriction.
-The Board of Aldermen may designate that the public shall have permanent public access to the land set aside or any part of that land.
+- A. Notwithstanding the foregoing.
+In the event that two or more religious or non-profit educational institutions own abutting properties at least 5 acres each in size in the Single Residence 3 District which they will use as a shared campus or facility, the Board of Aldermen may, upon petition of all the affected abutting religious or non-profit educational institutions, grant a special permit pursuant to section 30-24 and subject to site plan approval pursuant to section 30-23 binding on all the affected religious or non-profit educational institutions so petitioning said board to reduce the required side and/or rear setbacks provided in this table along their common property lines to accommodate the shared use of all such properties. - B. The Board may grant a special permit pursuant to section 30-24 on such a petition only upon making a specific finding that such a grant will serve the purposes of the Zoning Ordinance including, but not limited to those avowed purposes set out in Sec.
+30-2 and the preservation of usable open space through appropriate and sufficient increases in compensating front and/or side yard setbacks and that the lesser setback along the common property lines granted by special permit is in the public interest. - C. The aforesaid increase in the compensating front and/or side yard setbacks shall be at least equal to the reduction of the side or rear yard along the common property lines provided, however, that the Board of Aldermen may give permission for a further reduction of minimum side and/or rear setbacks along the common property lines if it finds that such reductions are consistent with the purposes of the Zoning Ordinance and will enable the preservation of certain natural features, including topography, trees, wooded areas, rock outcrops, native plants, walls, fencing and areas of aesthetic or ecological interest. - D. The increased setbacks shall be set aside as permanent open space and shall be restricted by either recorded deed and/or conservation restriction.
+The Board of Aldermen may designate that the public shall have permanent public access to the land set aside or any part of that land thereof.